snltd/solaris-telegraf-plugins/README.md

 # SmartOS and Solaris Telegraf Plugins

-A collection of Telegraf plugins to collect data on a SmartOS or Solaris system, from the global or local zone.
+A collection of Telegraf input plugins to collect data on a SmartOS or Solaris system, from the global or local zone.

-I don't know a lot of Go, and I needed to get these up and working quickly, so I chose to write everything "standalone", rather than by extending the official Telegraf plugins and their Go dependencies.
+## The Plugins

+## solaris_zones

+Reports the number of zones in all of the states a zone can be in. `installed`, `running`, and so-on.

 ## Building